saiakshitharthi/gitlab-teams-notifier/README.md

 ### Brief Description about the project:

-This project is a Java (Spring boot) based application, and it uses [Bot Framework](https://dev.botframework.com), which can be used to send notifications to Microsoft Teams personal chat, whenever a new trigger occurs in Gitlab repository.
-Note: This was my internship Project.
+This project is a Java (Spring boot) based application, and it uses [Bot Framework](https://dev.botframework.com), which can be used to send notifications to Microsoft Teams personal chat, whenever a new trigger occurs in Gitlab repository. <span  style="color: red;" >**Note: This was my internship Project.**</span>